Savage Civilisation: Content

-The book may be divided into two major parts.
+The book is divided into two major parts.
 In the first, Harrisson discusses the history and culture of New Hebrides.
 In the second, the focus is on his own direct experiences, mostly after the Oxford Expedition had left the islands.

-Harrisson begins the book with him standing at the top of Mt.
-Taburenasana on Espiritu Santo Island, using the view out to the ocean as a means to segue into a general description of the geography and natural history of the New Hebrides.
+Harrisson begins the book with him standing at the top of Mount Tabwemasana on Espiritu Santo Island, using the view out to the ocean as a means to segue into a general description of the geography and natural history of the New Hebrides.
 In the second chapter he provides a concise summary of the rudiments of the islanders’ economy and culture in the times before European contact.
 At the end he outlines his own motivations for living among them: “I came by chance to live there especially and to learn their ways.
 I gathered and killed pigs myself to enter their first stage towards chiefliness.
 The balanced system of classless capitalism, typical of the whole New Hebrides, came easy to me.
 I was fascinated by this intricate, unnecessary system which defeated the attempts of a damp, static environment.
 Every man had more than enough for himself and success …” In the following chapter, 'The Last Conquistador,' Harrisson proceeded to write a history of the first encounter with Europeans – a shipload of Spaniards under the command of Pedro Fernandez de Quiros.
 He summarizes the experience of the locals: “These unfamiliar people whom they had welcomed as something supernatural, turned out to be not only sudden, unaccountable butchers … but also treacherous thieves, men who mutilated corpses and even broke the rules of war so far as to kill a chief.
 To the natives it seemed incredible that there were people who could actually steal pigs [italics in original].
 That made the breach irreparable."